 The clear case exposed the CRT far better than the translucent iMac G3s ever could.
 The contrast with the black material around the front of the CRT really made these things pop.

-Under the covers, this was basically the same 17-inch CRT Apple had been shipping for three years.
-However, it now used Apple Display Connector (ADC), Apple’s proprietary connector that carried video data (via DVI), USB and power all in one cable.
+Under the covers, this was a new 17-inch CRT with a flat front, and it now used Apple Display Connector (ADC), Apple’s proprietary connector that carried video data (via DVI), USB and power all in one cable.

 (ADC would stick around for several years, and enjoy a much more successful career than HDI-45, thankfully.)